MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Limits the percentage of a volume's disk space that can be used to store deleted files.

 If you enable this setting, the user has a maximum amount of disk space that may be used for the Recycle Bin on their workstation.